What Is Parkinson’s disease?

 What causes Parkinson’s disease?

 When the nerve cells or neurons in the brain that regulates the movement and balance of the human body die, then Parkinson’s disease starts to take roots in the human body.
 The neurons produce a central chemical called dopamine.
 When the neurons die, the body eventually produces less dopamine.
 This lack of dopamine becomes responsible for moving and balancing the impairments of the body.
-Scientists and doctors are still unable to explain why the cells producing dopamine die.
+Scientists and doctors are still unable to explain why the cells producing dopamine die, sometimes can be enhanced by PD Warrior Exercise Programs Sydney.

 Diagnosis of Parkinson’s disease